 Residents conduct medication-use evaluations targeted at appropriate use or cost-effective therapies.

-Applicants for the Pharmacy Practice Residency should hold a Doctor of Pharmacy or Master of Science in Hospital Pharmacy degree and must obtain licensure in the State of Tennessee by September 1.
-Application is via PhORCAS and requires three (3) letters of reference using standardized PhORCAS template, transcript, CV, class ranking and letter of intent.
+Applicants for the PGY1 Residency in the ambulatory setting should hold a Doctor of Pharmacy or Master of Science in Hospital Pharmacy degree and must obtain licensure in the State of Tennessee by September 1.
+Application is via PhORCAS and requires three (3) individualized letters of reference in addition to standardized PhORCAS reference, transcript, CV, class ranking and letter of intent.
 A limited number of on site interviews will be offered.
-Application deadline is January 10.
+Application deadline is January 1.

 For more information or to connect with a current resident, contact the Residency Program Director, Marilyn Lee, Pharm.D., BCPS, at firstname.lastname@example.org.